You have probably heard that it's hard to find life insurance if you have Lupus.

 It is always best to select an independent agent over a direct captive agent when you apply for life insurance.
 A captive agent only works for one insurance company.
 Independent agents will typically represent dozens of companies which will allow you to select a carrier that is most likely to accept your application.

 Your independent agent will also help walk you through the underwriting process and will stay engaged until the underwriter publishes the company’s decision.

 What if My Application is Declined?

 If you work with the right agent, it probably will NOT.
 They have the ability to communicate directly with insurance carriers before even submitting a formal application.
 Your exact health picture will be shopped to multiple companies to find the best fit that you CAN get approved for.

-If you cannot be approved for a fully underwritten insurance policy because of your lupus condition or for any other health conditions, your agent may suggest a “guaranteed issue” life insurance policy.
+If you cannot be approved for a fully underwritten insurance policy because of your lupus condition or for any other health conditions, your agent may suggest final expense insurance to coverial burial costs or a “guaranteed issue” life insurance policy.